wolftype/200c/README.md

 		bundle install

+5. Create new local jekyll site

+		bundle exec jekyll new . --force

-5. Add line to `_config.yml' that reads
+6. Add line to `_config.yml' that reads

 		baseurl: "/myrepo"

-6. Write posts to `_posts` folder, prepend href links with `{{site.baseurl}}/`
+7. Write posts to `_posts` folder, prepend href links with `{{site.baseurl}}/`

-7. To preview your blog locally on your computer at `localhost:4000/myrepo`:
+8. To preview your blog locally on your computer at `localhost:4000/myrepo`:

 		bundle exec jekyll serve

-8. Add, Commit, and Push changes
+9. Add, Commit, and Push changes

 You can now view your static blog at `my-user-name.github.io/myrepo`.
 To [add posts](https://jekyllrb.com/docs/posts/), add markdown (or html or optionally other with the right plug-in) files to the
 `_posts` folder with the name `YEAR-MONTH-DAY-postname.md`